 You have the following rights under DP Law:

-(b) to request access, rectification, and erasure of personal data we hold about you.
+(c) to request rectification, restriction and erasure of inaccurate personal data we hold about you.

 |Report Title||Candidate Information||Objects|

 |Personal Details||Full name, address, phone number, e-mail (business/personal), nationality, place of birth, birthdate, gender.

 Emergency contact name and phone.